 We also may want to apply claim-free discounts to occurrence coverage.
 In this case, we should adjust for the reporting pattern of claims.
-Assume, for example, that 10% of claims are reported in the first year, 40% in the next year, 20% in the next year, and 10% in the fourth and fifth years.
+Assume, for example, that 10% of claims are reported in the first year, 40% in the second year, 20% in the third year, and 10% in the fourth and fifth years.
 Thus the cumulative percentage of claims reported would be 10%, 50%, 70%, 80%, and 90%.
-We also assume that the average doctor in this class has an annual occurrence claim frequency, $\lambda \approx .20$ , that has remained relatively constant for the past five years.
-The average doctor would have a reported claim frequency of .18 for the fifth prior year, .16 for the fourth prior year, and .14, .10, and .02, respectively.
-For the five-year experience period, the expected frequency is .60.
-If $\beta = .5$ and we use the basic credibility formulation, Z=23.1% for the five years of experience.
+We also assume that the average doctor in this class has an annual occurrence claim frequency, $\lambda = 0.20$ , that has remained relatively constant for the past five years.
+The average doctor would have a reported claim frequency of 0.18 for the fifth prior year, 0.16 for the fourth prior year, and 0.14, 0.10, and 0.02, respectively.
+For the five-year experience period, the expected frequency is 0.60.
+If $\beta = 0.5$ and we use the basic credibility formulation, Z = 23.1% for the five years of experience.
 If we round off and simplify, we could give a 5% discount for each claim-free year.
-We should note, however, that after the first year, the expected claim frequency is only .01 and the appropriate claim-free discount is only 1%.
-(The appropriate discounts for each successive year of claim-free experience would be 4.7%, 5.8%, 5.9%, and 5.7%).
+We should note, however, that after the first year the expected claim frequency is only 0.01 and the appropriate claim-free discount is only 1%.
+(The appropriate discounts for each successive year of claim-free experience would be 4.7%, 5.8%, 5.9%, and 5.7%.)

-If we define the actual claim experience, A, in terms of nonnuisance claims, such as CP5, there is an additional problem in trying to match claim experience to exposure.
+If we define the actual claim experience, A, in terms of non-nuisance claims, such as CP5, there is an additional problem in trying to match claim experience to exposure.
 Even on claims-made forms, the average claim may take three years or so to be settled.
 On occurrence forms, the average claim may take six years to be settled.
-One solution is to define A as being any CP5 claim closed within the last 5 years, regardless of policy period or occurrence date.
+One solution is to define A as being any CP5 claim closed within the last five years, regardless of policy period or occurrence date.
 This approach would be biased in favor of newer doctors, who would not have had as much chance to have had closed claims.

-Non-optimal Credibilities
+Non-Optimal Credibilities